 What is a surname trademark?

-If you are attempting to register a mark that constitutes a surname, there is a good chance your trademark application may be refused for being primarily merely a surname [see TMEP Section 1211].
-In such cases, it might be possible to register the mark depending upon a number of factors.
+If you are attempting to register a mark that constitutes or includes a surname, there is a significant risk that your trademark application may be rejected for being primarily merely a surname.
+It might still be possible to register the mark depending upon certain factors.

 What does “primarily” mean?